Il nano e la strega: Production

 Before its release, the film faced significant censorship hurdles.
 In December 1974, Italy’s censorship board denied approval, labeling it “contrary to public decency.”
 After an appeal, distributors were required to cut over forty meters of footage, including explicit sexual sequences, before it was granted release with an adults-only rating in February 1975.
 Even after censorship approval, the film was temporarily seized in March by prosecutors in Latina, delaying distribution for several weeks Internationally, the film was released under different titles: Zizi Pan Pan in France, King Dick in the United States, and Zizi der Größte in Germany.
 Promotional materials imitated those of Fritz the Cat, marketing it as “the first Italian porn cartoon” and highlighting its irreverence.
 However, both critical and commercial reception were poor.
 Critics derided the film as crude and technically subpar, and Gibba himself later disowned it, calling it an “unclassifiable product, badly drawn in haste and for little pay” The film’s failure had lasting effects.
 Planned follow-up projects in the erotic animation genre, such as Faust Temptation, were abandoned, and Il nano e la strega became a cautionary example of Italy’s missed opportunity to establish a sustainable tradition of adult animated features.
-Gibba, who had accepted the project reluctantly, returned to commercial work and occasional animation commissions, distancing himself from the pornographic experiment.
+Gibba, who had accepted the project reluctantly, returned to commercial work and occasional animation commissions, distancing himself from the Adult Animation experiment.